 Our Nominating and Corporate Governance Committee, pursuant to its written charter, is responsible for, among other things: (i) identifying and recommending qualified individuals to become members of our Board of Directors and the appointment of members to its various committees; (ii) overseeing the annual performance evaluation of our Board of Directors; and (iii) developing and recommending to our Board of Directors a set of corporate governance guidelines and policies and a code of business conduct and ethics, and periodically reviewing and recommending any changes to such guidelines and code.
+The charter for the Nominating and Corporate Governance Committee, was amended in February 2021 to include oversight of the Company's Environmental, Social and Governance policies and initiatives.

-During 2019, our Nominating and Corporate Governance Committee was comprised of six of our independent directors: Gilbert T. Ray (Chairman), Timothy R. Chi, Maureen L. McAvey, William J. Shaw, Bruce D. Wardinski and Kathleen A. Wayton.
-Our Nominating and Corporate Governance Committee met four times during 2019 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee.
+During 2020, our Nominating and Corporate Governance Committee was comprised of seven of our independent directors: Gilbert T. Ray (Chairman), Timothy R. Chi, Michael A. Hartmeier (effective October 1, 2020), Maureen L. McAvey, William J. Shaw, Bruce D. Wardinski and Kathleen A. Merrill.
+Our Nominating and Corporate Governance Committee met four times during 2020 and each of the members attended at least 75% of the meetings of the Nominating and Corporate Governance Committee, except Mr. Hartmeier who joined the Board in October 2020 and did not miss any meetings of the Nominating and Corporate Governance Committee during the time that he was a member of the Board.